 Consideration should also be given to psychosocial risk and protective factors that are not covered in the tools but may be relevant to specific groups (see Section 1.1).

-xiii.
-Use appropriately translated versions of the ANRQ.
+xiii Use appropriately translated versions of the ANRQ.
 Consider language and cultural appropriateness of any tool used to assess psychosocial risk.

-5.2.4 Assessment of specific social and lifestyle factors
+5.2.4 Assessment of specific social factors and health behaviours